tuanhdao/PATH_DD/README.md

 ## Instructions - MUST FOLLOW ALL OF THE STEPS EVEN IF YOU ALREADY HAVE PSYCHOPY INSTALLED

 Be sure Anaconda and Python are installed.
 To check, go to the start menu and search for Anaconda Prompt (anaconda3).
-Open Anaconda Prompt and when the base line appears type python -- and hit enter.
+Open Anaconda Prompt and "type python --" and hit enter.
 The version should be 3.7 or 3.7.##.
-Note that I used the Anaconda command line for installing the task on a desktop computer, but could only get the task to work using the system command prompt + creating a virtual environment.
+Note that I used the Anaconda command line for installing the task on a desktop computer, but could only get the task to work on a laptop using the system command prompt + creating a virtual environment.
 1. Unzip the files and save them in a folder on your local task computer, not the server.
 2. Open the Delay Discounting Task (DDT) folder on your local task computer.
 3. Go to the start menu and open the command prompt as an administrator.